Japan government cuts economic assessment as consumption stumbles

 It did upgrade its assessment of capital expenditure and exports, but some economists have expressed more caution because a renewed slowdown in overseas economies could quickly cause exports and business investment to fall.

-The government will start spending a $27 billion (19 billion pound) stimulus package this month.
+The government will start spending a $27 billion stimulus package this month.
 One of the highlights of the package is an increase in cash handouts to pensioners.

 However, there is talk among politicians in Japan's ruling party that even more stimulus is needed to prevent a return to deflation.